IreneZoi/PlotsConfigurations/README.md

         mkDatacards.py --pycfg=configuration_fit_v4.5_2018_split.py --inputFile rootFile_fit_v4.5_2018_split_minimalvar/plots_fit_v4.5_2018_split_withqglnuis.root --skipMissingNuisance

-You also need to install combine following instructions in http://cms-analysis.github.io/HiggsAnalysis-CombinedLimit/
+You also need to install combine following instructions in http://cms-analysis.github.io/HiggsAnalysis-CombinedLimit/ and CombineHarvester ```git clone https://github.com/cms-analysis/CombineHarvester.git CombineHarvester```.
+Yes, you will have a different CMSSW version for combine (10_2_13) and so you will need to have the appropriate and different environment for the combine part wrt the previous part.

 If you need yield tables in either .tex or .csv format, after running the FitDiagnostics method of Combine on a workspace obtained from the datacards: